tdp100/shell-learn/cassandra.md

 column families.
 The keyspace is essentially just a logical namespace to hold column families and certain configuration properties.
 The column families are names for associated data and a sort order

+## Lots of writes
+These are strong use cases for Cassandra because they involve lots of writing with less predictable read operations